Feature List in

 Class Student(string Name, int Age);

-This simple statement would automatically generate the following code inbuilt.
+simple statement would automatically generate the following code inbuilt.

 Class Student